 We are aiming to finally unlock the world of potential that stem cell therapies have been promising.

-The technology has the potential to revolutionise the areas of regenerative medicine and stem cell therapies; and the underpinning facilitator of this technology has won the Nobel Prize in Chemistry in 2021!
+The technology has the potential to revolutionise the areas of regenerative medicine and stem cell therapies; the underpinning facilitator of this technology has won the Nobel Prize in Chemistry in 2021!

-So how does the cell therapy work?
+How does the cell therapy work?

 1) Nanoparticles with a magnetic core, coated with a biocompatible layer, are linked to one or more binding molecules.